 One significant difference with Master-Slave replication is all nodes are considered equally as Master including both read-write transactions.
-Advantages of the Multi-Master replication are an increase of availability and decrease of read-write transaction response time.
+Advantages of the Multi-Master replication are an increase of availability and a decrease of read-write transaction response time.
 However, there is a possibility of conflicting updates.
-To get better from a data consistency perspective, a conflict detection should resolve from both automatic and manual resolutions.
+To get better from a data consistency perspective, conflict detection should resolve from both automatic and manual resolutions.

 Figure 3: Multi-Master Replication. (source: Vlad Mihalcea)

 Noticeable that if one node is no longer reachable, the synchronization could fail, and the transaction would roll back on all Masters.
-Especially, synchronization lateness become a big concern once nodes are deployed in a Wide Area Network.
+Especially, synchronization lateness becomes a big concern once nodes are deployed in a Wide Area Network.

 Figure 4: Rollback sequence diagram of Multi-Master Replication